Methyl cellulose: Cell culture

 Methyl cellulose is also used in cell culture to study viral replication.
 It is dissolved in the same nutrient-containing medium in which cells are normally grown.
 A single layer of cells is grown on a flat surface, then infected with a virus for a short time.
 The strength of the viral sample used will determine how many cells get infected during this time.
 The thick methyl cellulose medium is then added on top of the cells in place of normal liquid medium.
 As the viruses replicate in the infected cells, they are able to spread between cells whose membranes touch each other, but are trapped when they enter the methyl cellulose.
 Only cells closely neighboring an infected cell will become infected and die.
 This leaves small regions of dead cells called plaques in a larger background of living uninfected cells.
 The number of plaques formed is determined by the strength of the original sample.

 Bacterial and protozoal motility inhibitor

 Aqueous methyl cellulose solutions have been used to slow bacterial and protozoal cell motility for closer inspection.
 Changing the amount of methyl cellulose in solution permits the adjustment of the solution's viscosity.

 Stem cell differentiation

 Methyl cellulose is used in the most common approaches to quantify multiple or single lineage-committed hematopoietic progenitors, called colony-forming cells (CFCs) or colony-forming units (CFUs), in combination with culture supplements that promote their proliferation and differentiation, and allow the clonal progeny of a single progenitor cell to stay together and thus form a colony of more mature cells.

 Chemistry

 It is a hydrophilic white powder in pure form and dissolves in cold (but not in hot) water, forming a clear viscous solution or gel.

 Methyl cellulose is used as a buffer additive in capillary electrophoresis to control electroosmotic flow for improved separations.

+Conservation of artworks

+Pure methyl cellulose is highly resistant to ageing and is therefore ideal for preserving art and cultural artefacts.
+It can be used to stabilise powdered paint layers and to bond paint layers, frames, wood, textiles, etc. in liquid, foam or mesh form.
+Not to be confused with hydroxypropyl cellulose (e.g. Klucel), which has lower ageing resistance and is much more plastic.